Fire and rescue services

 Driving can be hazardous due to:

-You're three times more likely to be killed in a motor vehicle accident in Bhutan than in Australia.
+You're more likely to be killed in a motor vehicle accident in Bhutan than in Australia.

 The condition of roads can quickly worsen after heavy rain.